-This week I had breakfast with a graphic designer colleague who’s struggling to find work.
+I had a conversation with a graphic designer who’s struggling to find work.
 She’d just met with the owners of a boutique marketing firm who took one look at her portfolio and said, “Hon, you’re undercharging.
 For this quality of work, you should double your rates.”

 She told me it brought tears to her eyes to hear them say that.
 Like so many entrepreneurs she’d had a hunch that she was undervaluing her services, but it felt so good to be validated!